-It’s truly an incredible place for foreign workers, whether you visit as part of your gap year with a working holiday visa, as a student studying at one of the universities or even if you’re just looking for a new place to live within the European Union.
+It’s truly an incredible place for foreign workers, whether you visit as part of your gap year with a working holiday visa, as a student studying at one of the universities or even if you’re looking for a new place to live within Europe.

-Living in Scotland — Pros and Cons
+Living in Scotland — Pros and Cons of Moving to Scotland

 Living in Scotland: Pros

 You can find positions in hotels, hostels, offices, pubs and (in my opinion, the coolest places to work!) tourist attractions.
 The Scottish job market is incredibly welcoming to people from other counties — they embrace us with open arms.

-I went through a few temp agencies before ultimately deciding I wanted to work at one of Edinburgh’s major attractions.
-I think visitor attractions are the best places to work on a working holiday in Scotland, but plenty of people also apply for jobs in pubs, hotels, hostels and general retail.
+I went through a few temp agencies before ultimately deciding to work at one of Edinburgh’s major atVisitorink visitor attractions are the best places to work on a working holiday in Scotland, but plenty of people also apply for jobs in pubs, hotels, hostels and general retail.

-Job agencies in Scotland
+Job Agencies in Scotland

 One thing I noticed the moment I stepped onto Scottish soil was how lovely, friendly and inquisitive Scottish people are.
-I had to ask for a lot of help when I first moved to Edinburgh and everyone stopped to help me, no matter what they were doing.
+I had to ask for a lot of help when I first moved to Edinburgh, and everyone stopped to help me, no matter what they were doing.

-When I moved into my first flat with strangers I’d never before met, they offered to pick me up from the train station and take me to the grocery store once I’d settled in.
+When I moved into my first flat with strangers I’d never before met.
+They offered to pick me up from the train station and take me to the grocery store once I’d settled in.

 Scotland is home to some of the most stunningly beautiful landscapes in the world.
 No matter where you are in Scotland, you never have to go too far to find an incredible place to spend your time.
-In Edinburgh, you can head to Arthur’s Seat, go down to St. Margaret’s Loch or, if you want to feel like you’ve stepped outside the city without actually leaving it, try a hike through the hilly Pentlands.
+In Edinburgh, you can head to Arthur’s Seat, go down to St. Margaret’s Loch or if you want to feel like you’ve stepped outside the city without actually leaving it, try a hike through the hilly Pentlands.
 Scotland’s many hills, peaks, and hiking trails make it easy to stay in shape.

 Scotland is the land of deep-fried food.
 Delicious, unhealthy and my personal favourite, the pizza supper is a deep-fried individual cheese pizza served with a side of chips.

 My other Scottish foodie favourite is chips and cheese — deep-fried chips covered in mounds of melted cheese.
 Magnificent!
 You can also get deep-fried cheeseburgers, sausages, haggis, and even deep-fried Mars Bars!

 Moving away from the unhealthy world of fish and chip shops, Scotland actually has a fantastic selection of vegetarian and vegan food, both in takeaway restaurants and grocery stores.

-I once tried a vegetarian version of haggis, neeps, and tatties (haggis with turnips and potatoes) and I was not a fan.
-But haggis is a big part of Scottish cuisine so you should give it a try — vegetarian style or not.
+I once tried a vegetarian version of haggis, neeps, and tatties (haggis with turnips and potatoes), and I was not a fan.
+But haggis is a big part of Scottish cuisine, so you should try it — vegetarian style or not.

 It’s a beautiful soda pop/fizzy drink that will rot your teeth while simultaneously filling your heart with happiness.
 Try it!
 It’ll be the best thing you’ve ever tried.

 Is Scotland safe?

-It’s also wise to be aware of your surroundings when out in public and keep your wallet, mobile phone, etc in a secure place out of reach of potential robbers.
+It’s also wise to be aware of your surroundings when out in public and keep your wallet, mobile phone, etc., in a secure place out of reach of potential robbers.

 The biggest safety issue in Scotland is dealing with public drunkenness.
 It’s not totally uncommon for someone who’s had a little bit too much to drink to try and talk to you or yell at you across the street.

-Just use common sense and you will be fine.
+Just use common sense, and you will be fine.

-If you ever feel like you’re in danger or you feel unsafe during your stay in Scotland, dial the emergency services on 999.
+If you ever feel like you’re in danger or feel unsafe during your stay in Scotland, dial the emergency services on 999.
 (911 will still get you through to the emergency services if you forget the UK number!)

 Free Eye Care

 I never purchased glasses when I was there, but I did buy high-quality contact lenses for a very low price.
 One of the only downfalls of living in Scotland as a glasses-wearer is the constant rain.
 Contacts were a must!

 Zero Bank Fees

 There is the odd machine that charges you to make a withdrawal.
 But you’ll always be told the fee and given the option to cancel the transaction before you’re charged.

 Great Mobile Phone Plans

-Phone plans are affordable, unlimited and many companies offer additional perks, like free mobile phones and deals that include a free weekly movie and a meal out.
+Phone plans are affordable, unlimited and many companies offer additional perks, like free mobile phones and deals that include a free weekly movie and a meal.

 If you don’t live in a big city, you’ll still have access to regular buses and trains that will quickly and cheaply transport you all over the country.
-It’s incredibly easy to get around in Scotland without ever having to buy a car.
+It’s effortless to get around in Scotland without buying a car.

 Fully Furnished Flats

 In Scotland, it was rare to find a non-furnished flat or house up for rent.
 Having easy access to fully furnished flats makes living in a country temporarily much easier.
 Most flats come with everything you need — dishes, beds, couches and all the rest.

 The universities in Scotland are renowned worldwide for being incredible.
 People from all over the world travel to Scotland to attend classes at the University of Edinburgh.

 Tons of Places to Live

 Sites like Gumtree are great when it comes to finding the perfect place.
 You could end up living with Scots or other foreigners like yourself, depending on who you connect with during your search.

 Scotland is bursting with fascinating sites.
 Scots are tremendously proud of their history, so be prepared to get an earful when you make friends with some locals.
 Thanks to my patriotic friends, I learned so much about Scotland during the time I lived there.

-Be warned that the city becomes insanely busy with tourists during the Fringe Festival.
+Be warned that the city becomes insanely busy with tourists during the Festival Fringe.
 So give yourself extra time to get to work if you have to pass through the city centre or the Royal Mile to get there.

 A pro for living in Scotland is leaving Scotland?
 Yes!
 The rest of Europe is right on your doorstep.

-Living in Scotland: Con
+Living in Scotland: Cons

 As a rain lover, I had a hard time putting weather on the cons list.
 But after 18 months, I grew tired of the Scottish weather, which generally consists of rain, cold, wind, and dampness.

 From being unable to understand the Scottish accent (don’t worry, you’ll get so used to it you won’t even notice people have accents eventually) to being unable to figure out where to buy certain items of clothing or struggling to figure out how to do laundry, Scotland’s culture can be tricky to come to terms with.

 Scotland has a few unexpected taxes.
-How much you pay depends on where you live, what type of accommodation you live in and whether or not you have a TV.
+How much you pay depends on where you live, what type of accommodation you live in, and whether you have a TV.

 These charges are separate from your rent payments, so be sure to find out which council tax band your future flat is in before you sign anything to avoid unwanted (and expensive!) surprises down the line.

-To quote my friend Chris, “I introduce you to council tax, which is taking your hard earned money and setting it on fire!”
+To quote my friend, Chris, “I introduce you to council tax, which is taking your hard-earned money and setting it on fire!”